MicrosoftDocs/minecraft-creator/creator/Documents/EditorOverview.md

 To get started, you need the following:

-- A Windows 10 (or higher) computer with Minecraft Bedrock Editor installed
+- A Windows 10 (or higher) computer with Minecraft Bedrock Editor
 - Keyboard and mouse

 > [!IMPORTANT]